mechtal/SQL-Query-Optimization-Part-1/2_query.md

 ```
 ![image](https://github.com/mechtal/plans/blob/master/DIAG_DISEAS_res1.png?raw=true)
 SQL Server doesn't use a multicolumn foreign key for an optimization. :(

-But the Foreign Key protects us.
+But the Foreign Key will protect us if we change inner join -> left join.
 ```sql
 -- inner join -> left join
 ------------------------------------------